AllahRakha1234/Hybrid-Book-Recommendation-System/README.md

 A demo video and presentation slides (PPT) are available in the repository.
 You can also access the project report for more details.

+## Code Files Location

+The code files for this project are located in the `master` branch.
+While the `main` branch is typically the default branch, please note that the primary development and latest changes can be found in the `master` branch.